nh-server/switch-guide/docs/index.md

 If everything goes according to plan, you will lose no data and end up with everything that you started with (games, NNID, saves, etc will be preserved).

-Keep your device plugged in and charged throughout the entire process to avoid data loss or damage from an unexpected power-off!
+Keep your device plugged in and charged throughout the entire process to avoid data loss or damage from an unexpected power-off.

 Custom Firmware is not permanent with current methods, and will be unloaded upon rebooting the system.